 Flights to Cancun can be insanely cheap, too.
 I jumped on a ~$260 fare sale with United Airlines.
 But you can use miles & points for great deals as well.

-For the best experience, he recommends skipping the paid tours and driving there yourself.
+For the best experience, I recommend skipping the paid tours and driving there yourself.
 Because you’ll enjoy yourself much more when you’re not chafing your elbows against a crowd of rambunctious tourists!

 Have you been to the area?
 I’d love to hear your tips in the comments!